Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/dynamic_gazetteer.md

 ---
 layout: default
-title: Dynamic Gazetteer
+title: Dynamic Gazetteer Explained
 prev_section: annotating_content
 next_section: dictionary_queries
 category: HowTo's
 permalink: v1_0_0-docs/dynamic_gazetteer/
 ---

-Gazetteers are optimized to quickly look up words against very large set of labels, and take their data via a SPARQL endpoint, usually from GraphDB.
+Gazetteers are text processing resources, optimized to quickly look up words against very large set of labels.
+They fill their dictionaries (data set) via a SPARQL endpoint, usually from GraphDB.
 Ideally, a gazetteer should reflect the changes in its source knowledge base.
 However, loading entire large datasets from GraphDB can take a couple of hours.
-The gazetteer is able to update incrementally, efficiently keeping up with the data.
+Ontotext's Dynamic Linked Data Gazetteer is able to update incrementally, efficiently keeping up with the data.
+It also has an additional metadata component, which is responsible for adding more entity features to the candidate annotation and is also kept in sync.

 ## Flow

 1. A client modifies some data in GraphDB - adds a new entity, deletes an entity, adds/removes/changes a label, etc.
 2. Entity update feed (EUF) plugin in GraphDB tracks transactions and records entities that have been modified in each transaction.
 A fingerprint (checksum) is calculated after each transaction and serves as an identifier of the database state at that point.
 The EUF plugin provides SPARQL hooks that allow querying for the current fingerprint and the list of modified entities between two arbitrary fingerprints.
-_do we need more details? special section for EUF with predicates and stuff?_
 3. The coordinator checks EUF current fingerprint periodically.
 When the fingerprint changes, the coordinators notify the workers to update to the new fingerprint.
 4. A worker receives a request to update the gazetteer with the new fingerprint.
-Then it executes the usual queries the gazetteer uses to retrieve its data, with an added clause, which EUF plugin interprets, to leave only the data modified after the current worker fingerprint and the new fingerprint passed by the coordinator.
-Finally, the worker updates its fingerprint and is up to date.
+Then it executes the usual queries the gazetteer uses to retrieve its data embellished with a special clause for the EUF plugin.
+This restricts the query result to only the data modified after the current worker fingerprint.
+Finally, the worker receives its new fingerprint from the coordinator and is up to date.
 <img src="{{ site.baseurl }}/img/Dictionary_Update_Sequence.png" alt="Dictionary_Update_Sequence" style="width:800px;height:350px">

 ## Update propagation